tejasa97/Email-Intent-Classifier/README.md

-# CustomerEmailClassifier
+# Email Intent Classifier
-A NLP program that predicts the intent of a customer query email.
+## A NLP program that predicts the intent of a customer query email.

-An incoming email can have one of the folllowing 6 intents
+### An incoming email can have one of the folllowing 6 intents
 - Sales/Promotion
 - Product Specifications
 - Product Availability